OEUG99/Knowledge-Garden/pages/Buddhism.md

 		- ### Lay Practitioners
 			- To become a Buddhist you must take refugee in the **Triple Gem**.
 This is a formal acknowledgement that you are comitted to the Buddha, the [[Dharma]], and the Sangha (the Buddhist community of monks, nuns, and lay practitioners).
 		- ### Monastic Practice
+			- Monastic practices  and traditions vary across the different branches of Buddhism; however,
 	- ## Branches of Buddhism
 		- ### [[Theravada Buddhism]]
 		- ### [[Mahayana Buddhism]]